 • Minimum required credit scores are lower, though individuals with scores below 580 generally need to make a larger down payment

-• Congress rose loan limits on FHA for 2022
+• Congress rose loan limits on FHA for 2024

 Repayment options

-Regardless of the entity backing it, the most prevalent form of home loan remains the conventional 30-year fixed-rate mortgage.
+Regardless of the entity backing it, the most prevalent form of home loan remains the conventional 30-year fixed-rate mortgage loan.
 It’s estimated that approximately 90% of U.S. homebuyers opt for this type of mortgage.
 However, various alternatives exist, and the most suitable one for you largely depends on your specific circumstances and plans.

 Adjustable-Rate Mortgage (ARM): With ARMs, the initial phase of the loan features a fixed interest rate.
 Still, after a predetermined period or when a specified marker or metric, usually tied to the passage of time, is met, the interest rate adjusts.
 Following this adjustment, the interest rate generally increases significantly, leading to a higher monthly payment for the homeowner who continues to reside in the house.
 ARMs can be advantageous for those who intend to relocate before the rate adjustment, potentially saving money during the initial phase of the loan.